Isn’t proofreading just checking spellings and grammar? Doesn’t spellcheck do that?

 What's the difference between proofreading and editing?

 Just to be clear: proofreading gives no guarantee about the suitability of the facts, content, structure, vocabulary or tone of the writing.
-If you would like all that checked, you need editing.
+If you would like me to check all that, you need editing.

 Editing is about the writing as a whole – it’s proofreading plus a whole lot more.
 The English may be right, but perhaps the order could be more logical, or the choice of words needs tweaking.
 Often, the writing is simply too wordy – an editor weeds out the bits that aren’t needed.